xpqz/dyalog-docs/interface-guide/docs/dde/state-and-access-control.md

 ## Server = APL, Client = another application

-You made a general offer which has been accepted by another application, e.g.
+You made a general offer which has been accepted by another application.
+For example:
 ```apl
       'DDE:' ⎕SVO 'DATA'
 ```